laubzega/tiny_printf_6502/README.md

 ```
 will produce ```A:$C0 X:$DE Y:$64 at $C00C```.

-But there is another way to use registers.
+There is also another way of using the registers.
 6502 programmers often pass pointers using a pair of 8-bit registers.
 To see what such pointer refers to, simply use
 ```asm
 	ldx #<text
 	lda #>text